itublockchain/ethdam-rope/README.md

 Meanwhile, your sensitive information — wallet addresses, access credentials — is protected on-chain using *Sapphire* and *Oasis Privacy Layer (OPL)*.

 Once the payment is verified, the agent — running securely inside a TEE using *ROFL* — triggers the crypto side of the transaction.
 It interacts with services like *Modulr* (or Wise), and *Uniswap* to perform the onramp, swap or bridge.
-And then the equivalent asset — say, *USDC* — lands directly in your wallet on *Base*, or any supported chain and token.
+And then the equivalent asset — say, *USDC* — lands directly in your wallet on any supported chain and token.

 ---